microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ## Abstract and learning objectives

 In this hands-on lab, you implement a solution that combines both pre-built artificial intelligence (AI) in the form of various Cognitive Services with custom AI in the form of services built and deployed with Azure Machine Learning service.
-In the lab, you work with unstructured text and image data and learning how to develop analytics pipelines for various problems such as text summarization, text classification, image detection, optical character recognition (OCR), and sentiment analysis.
+In the lab, you work with unstructured text and learning how to develop analytics pipelines for various problems such as text summarization, text classification, sentiment analysis, opinion mining, key phrase extraction, and language and PII detection.
 You learn how to build and train a deep neural net for text classification.
-You also learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Computer Vision API and the Text Analytics API from Cognitive Services.
+You will also learn to build Automated Machine Learning models in Azure Machine Learning studio for the purposes of text classification.
+Finally, you learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Text Analytics API from Cognitive Services.

-At the end of this hands-on lab, you will be better able to present solutions leveraging Azure Machine Learning service, Azure Machine Learning compute instance, and Cognitive Services.
+At the end of this hands-on lab, you will be better able to present solutions leveraging Azure Machine Learning services and Cognitive Services.

 ## Overview